 ASSIGNMENT

-5.1 Neither party shall make any assignment or other transfer of this Agreement or assign or delegate any of its rights or obligations hereunder without the prior written consent of the other, which consent shall not be unreasonably withheld, provided that ENA may assign its rights and delegate its obligations under this Agreement in whole or in part to any person or entity who is a permitted assignee of ENA’s and/or West LB’s rights under the Turbine Contract and/or the XONON Agreement without CCSI’s consent and provided further that except as otherwise provided in this Agreement the Option shall not be assignable or transferrable voluntarily or by operation of law by either ENA or CCSI, without the prior written consent of the other, which the nonassigning party may withhold in its sole discretion.
+5.1 Neither party shall make any assignment or other transfer of this Agreement or any Operative Agreement (other than the Confirmation evidencing the Option) or assign or delegate any of its rights or obligations hereunder or thereunder without the prior written consent of the other, which consent shall not be unreasonably withheld, provided that ENA may assign its rights and delegate its obligations under this Agreement or any Operative Agreement (other than the Confirmation evidencing the Option) in whole or in part to any person or entity who is a permitted assignee of ENA’s and/or West LB’s rights under the Turbine Contract and/or the XONON Agreement or as permitted in any such Exhibit or Annex without CCSI’s consent and provided further that except as otherwise provided in this Agreement the Confirmation evidencing the Option shall not be assignable, delegable or otherwise transferable voluntarily or by operation of law by either ENA or CCSI, without the prior written consent of the other, which the nonassigning party may withhold in its sole discretion.
 Any purported assignment or delegation in violation of this provision shall be null and void.

 ARTICLE 6